gniriki/gniriki.com/Input/posts/Setting-up-the-blog.md

 And today?
 Simple sites need compiling, configuring, deploying and server resources to be shown to the reader!
 Wouldn't it be nice to go back?
 To have a site that needs a static, cheapest available host only and only uses resources to read its files from a hard drive?

-#### Enter StaticGen
+#### Static generators

-All right, so I'm not saying go back to your notepad and create hundred HTML files for your posts and sites by hand so you could edit them later one by one if you need to change the header.
-Frameworks We use
+All right, so I'm not saying go back to your notepad and create an HTML file for each of your post with the same header pasted in.
-The static generator does similar stuff as the dynamic page web server, but the main difference is, they do it only once and locally.
-The output from StaticGen is just raw HTML with some CSS files and maybe a js here and there.
+We use frameworks today, so we take advantage of templating, master pages, reusing code and content, etc. This is where static generator comes in.
-It doesn't need any more processing.
-You can open the site from your hard drive or host it on drop box.
-They are secure (there is no server running scripts) and lightweight.
+It will create the page for you using all of the above and more.
+So what's the difference?
+The difference is that we will run generator once and then deploy finished work on to the hosting.
+The output won't need any further processing, which means that our site will be able to live on dropbox, S3 or any other static (and cheap) hosting.
+Having no scripts to run also increases the security by a lot.

 #### Wyam

-There are many StaticGens today, most of worthy open source ones can be found on [Static gen site](https://www.staticgen.com/).
-I chose [Wyam](http://wyam.io/) because I'm a .NET dev so I can fiddle with code is needed and it will be working nicely on Windows, compared to some others that need a lot of configuration to get them running on Windows.
-I need something that is easy to set up and run, so I won't be discouraged from writing by tools I use.
+Static generators come in many types and flavors and most of interesting, open source ones can be found on [StaticGen.com](https://www.staticgen.com/).
+Aside from the features, the most important thing to look at is how hard it is to get it running and which platform does it run on.
+I've chosen [Wyam](http://wyam.io/), mainly because it's written it .NET and runs nicely on Windows.
+The Wyam creator's [site/blog](http://daveaglick.com/) runs on it and it's source is available on [github](https://github.com/daveaglick/daveaglick) and it helps a lot to have a working example available.

 ### Setting up my site